orasik/orasik.github.io/content/posts/10-things-you-need-to-know-about-GPT-3.md

 draft: false
 ---

-I have received my invitation to OpenAI around mid December and started playing around with API a week after.
-I will list the top 10 things I didn't know or didn't expect as a newcomer to the GPT-3.
+I have received my invitation to OpenAI around mid December and started playing with API a week after.
+In this blog post, I will list the top 10 things I didn't know or didn't expect as a newcomer to the GPT-3.
+The context is aimed for developers but most of the the information is still relevant for non developers too.

 ## TL;DR